peteroupc/classic-wallpaper/docs/uielements.md

     - Most cursors are limited to the two colors black and white, with optional transparency.[^18]
     - Before 1990, cursors do not have colors other than black and white.
     - From 1990 to about 2003, cursors with colors other than black and white are rare, and cursors with more than 32 colors are very rare.
 From 1995 to about 2003, cursors with colors limited to the VGA palette become more common, especially infrequently seen cursors such as the busy-wait cursor.
-    - Before 2003, and even before 1995, each shape of a black-and-white cursor is generally either white with a 1-unit-thick black outline or vice versa, to make the cursor easy to see over any background.
+    - Before 2003, and even before 1995, each shape of a black-and-white cursor is generally either white with a black outline (approximated with integer coordinates) or vice versa, to make the cursor easy to see over any background.

 > **Note:** After about 2003, user-interface graphics tend to be 8-bpc images (with or without translucent pixels) and are less interesting to discuss here, as 16- and 256-color versions are often made from those images through _dithering_[^12] or similar techniques.